 Negative / Loss Framing

-This approach highlights the risks or what you would lose by not taking a certain action or doing something.
+This approach highlights the risks, or what you would lose, by not doing something.

 To frame a statement in this manner, use active voice or incorporate a call to action.

 For example: Stay safe, wear a mask.
 Order yours now!

 Unlike framing something in an action-oriented manner, passive framing involves having the subject be acted upon rather than actually do something.